bittyphp/bitty/src/Router/README.md

 $app->addRoute('GET', '/resource/path', ExampleController::class.':test');
 ```

+Additionally, if the callback implements the `ContainerAwareInterface`, it will be passed the container.
+However, since the class name can be a registered service in the container, you could build the controller using the specific services you need instead of getting access to the whole container.

 ### Named Routes

 Named routes are handy if you know you'll be referencing them later, like by building a URL that points to it.
 You can specify the name for a route by passing in a fifth parameter (remember, the fourth parameter is an array of constraints).